Journal of Gender-Based Violence

 Gene Feder, University of Bristol, UK

-Rachel Fenton, University of the West of England, UK
+Rachel Fenton, University of Exeter, UK

 David Gadd, The University of Manchester, UK